-Alternative 2: No participant may hold shares equaling more than the maximum shares issued during initial apportionment for a participant (as defined in Action 2).
+Alternative 2: No participant may hold shares equaling more than the maximum amount of shares issued during initial apportionment for a participant (as defined in Action 3).

-Alternative 3: No participant shall own shares which comprise more than $\underline{x\%}$ of the total charter vessel quota.
+Alternative 3: No participant shall hold shares which comprise more than $\underline{x}$ % of the total charter vessel quota.